 Barcelineta

 History of creation

-The Barceloneta area arose during the construction of a new pier in the 18th century.
+The Barceloneta area was created during the construction of a new pier in the 18th century.
 It was inhabited mainly by fishermen and sailors.
-The project of the new area was carried out by military engineers, which explains the straight, strict lines of the streets and the same type of buildings of similar height.
+Military engineers were involved in the project of the new area, which explains the straight, strict lines of streets and buildings of the same type of similar height.

-Until 1858, it was forbidden to build houses higher than 2 floors here.
-The area was inhabited by poor people.
-At the beginning of the 18th century.
+Until 1858, it was forbidden to build houses above 2 floors here.
+The area was inhabited by the poor.
+At the beginning of the XVIII century.
 Catalonia was defeated in the war of succession to the empire.
 King Philip V of Bourbon decided to build a citadel to strengthen his power.
-The residents who lived on the site of the future fortress were moved to a specially built Barceloneta.
-The cannons of the citadel were aimed at her to intimidate her.
-Later, the fortress was demolished and a beautiful park was built in its place.
+The residents who lived on the site of the future fortress were relocated to a specially built Barceloneta.
+The citadel's cannons were aimed at her to intimidate her.
+Later, the fortress was demolished, and a beautiful park was built in its place.

+Barcelineta